 4. Limited Number of People & Social Distancing

 A limited number of people are allowed in our facility at any given time to maximize social distancing efforts.
-Researchers maintain a distance of 6 feet between themselves and participants at all times.
+Researchers maintain a distance of 6 feet between themselves and participants at all times, study permitting.
 Physical distancing guidelines are reinforced by markers on the floor and verbal reminders.

 5. Limited Touchpoints